RPGHacker/asar/docs/src/functions.md

 - `objectsize(identifier)`

   Takes the identifier of a struct as a parameter and returns the object size of that struct.
 In the case of an extended struct, this will be the base size of the struct plus the size of its largest extension struct.
-Throws an error if a struct with that name doesn't exist.

   ```asar
   struct parent $0000